Cafelat Robot Barista Manual Lever Espresso Maker

 If you can supply fresh ground coffee, hot water, and a little strength to provide pressure, you can make cafe quality espresso at home, in the office, or anywhere you like with the Cafelat Robot.
 Though its appearance might seem unconventional, the Robot is straightforward to use and provides you with all of the control you could expect from a manual espresso maker; you can experiment with long, short, or no preinfusion, varying brew ratios, temperatures, and with the attached pressure gauge on this Barista version you can explore different brewing pressures and profiles to your heart’s content.

-It’s easy to focus on the practical design and exceptional espresso that you get from the Robot, but it’d be a disservice to this little espresso maker to not mention its delightful design Seemingly pulled from a classic black and white science fiction movie this little machine comes in colors to match that aesthetic perfectly, including cream, powder blue, and a satisfyingly retro green.
+It’s easy to focus on the practical design and exceptional espresso that you get from the Robot, but it’d be a disservice to this little espresso maker to not mention its delightful design Seemingly pulled from a classic black and white science fiction movie this little machine comes in colors to match that aesthetic perfectly, including red, powder blue, and a satisfyingly retro green.

 Build Quality You Can Trust